 National holidays reflect events that have patriotic significance in a people's history.
-Think about an important event in your life that you feel should be celebrated each year.
+Think about something important in your life that you feel should be celebrated each year.

 - What will you name your holiday?

 - What traditions will be a part of your holiday?

-- What kinds of food will you eat?
+- What types of food will you eat?

-- What activities will you plan?
+- What activities will you do?

-Draw a picture showing the celebration of your holiday
+Draw a picture of the holiday you created being celebrated.

-In many situations, water serves as a vehicle for movement.
-Pigments in a black marker will separate when water hits them because they have varying strengths and sizes.
+Water can serve as a vehicle for movement.
+Pigments in a black marker will separate when water hits them because they have different shapes and sizes.
 This is called chromatography.
-Try the following experiment to discover what colors make black:
+Creative Chromatograph Activity:

 - 1. Use a black marker to design and color the outer edge of a coffee filter. - 2.
 Fold the coffee filter in half.
 Fold it in half again.
-Fold it in half one more time. - 3.
-Pour 1/4 cup of water into a bowl. - Place only the pointed tip of the folded coffee filter into the water. - 5.
+Fold it in half once more.

+- 3. Pour 1⁄4 cup of water into a bowl. - 4.
+Place only the pointed tip of the folded coffee filter into the water. - 5.
 Observe what happens when the water reaches the black marker.

-Now open the filter, and record your answers to the following: What did you observe?
-What colors did you see?
+Now open the filter, and record answers to the following: What do you notice?
+What colors do you see?
 How did the water move the color?
-How did a black marker make color?
+Why did a black marker make color?

-Take a Rainbow Walk!
+Rainbow Walk!

-Express your creativity as you walk through your house, backyard, or neighborhood.
-Try to find an object for each color of the rainbow.
-Look for objects that are red, orange, yellow, green, blue, and purple.
+Show your creativity as you walk through your house, backyard, or neighborhood.
+Try to find an object for each color of the rainbow as you are walking.
+Look for something red, orange, yellow, green, blue, and purple.

 Now try to connect an emotion to each color.
-For example, maybe looking at a certain color makes you feel peaceful.
+For example, maybe you feel peaceful when you look at a certain color.
 Create a book to show your thoughts.
-Draw the object you found and write the word for the emotion that object evokes.
+Draw the object you found for each color and write the emotion word you feel fits it.